THE ATKINS DIET

 For weight loss, Dr. Atkins recommended an extremely low carbohydrate diet.
 He sold millions of copies of his books, and the books continue to sell today.

-While his diet concepts were and are helpful for millions of people, the diet is not good enough, in my view.
-Too much meat and fat can contribute to cancer, for example.
-From the perspective of nutritional balancing science, here are changes I suggest to improve the basic Atkins dietary concepts:
+While his diet concepts were and are helpful for millions of people, the diet is not good enough, in our view.
+From the perspective of development science, here are changes we suggest to improve the basic Atkins dietary concepts:

 1. Many more cooked vegetables.
 This is the most important change that is needed if one wants to follow an Atkins type of diet.
-Most people need 70% cooked vegetables.
+Eat 70% cooked vegetables with every meal.

 Also, avoid white potatoes and other nightshade family vegetables (all peppers, eggplant and all tomatoes).
-These are all fruits, and are somewhat irritating due to its solanin content.
+These are all fruits, they are too yin and are irritating foods due to their solanin content.

 3. Avoid ALL pork, ham or other pig products.
 Unfortunately, most of it contains some parasite cysts, even when well cooked.